Albert Fish: Trial and execution

 At a meeting with reporters after the execution, Fish's lawyer James Dempsey revealed that he was in possession of his client's "final statement".
 This amounted to several pages of hand-written notes that Fish apparently penned in the hours just prior to his death.
 When pressed by the assembled journalists to reveal the document's contents, Dempsey refused, stating, "I will never show it to anyone.
 It was the most filthy string of obscenities that I have ever read."

 Victims

 Known

+Between 1924 and 1928, Fish killed at least three children: